Beyond substitutive dynamical systems: S-adic expansions: Preliminaries in symbolic dynamics

 \begin{exa}[Fibonacci substitution] We consider the substitution $\sigma$ on $\AAA = \{a,b\}$ defined by $\sigma(a)=ab$ and $\sigma(b)=a$.
 Then, the sequence of finite words $(\sigma^n(a))_n$ starts with

 Each $\sigma^n(a)$ is a prefix of $\sigma^{n+1}(a)$, and the limit word in $\AAA^\NN$ is

 The above limit word is called the \emph{Fibonacci word} (see e.g. \cite{Lothaire:2002,pyt}). \end{exa}

 If $\sigma$ is primitive, then there exists a letter $i$ and a positive integer $k$ such that $\sigma^k(i)$ begins with $i$.
 Considering the infinite word generated by $\sigma^k$ starting with $i$ we obtain an infinite word $u$ which is periodic for $\sigma$.
 Its language only depends on $\sigma$ and is denoted as $L_\sigma$.
+Similarly, we let $X_\sigma$ denote the shift associated with $\sigma$.
 It can be defined by

 where $\overline{M}$ is the \emph{factorial closure} of $M$ (i.e., the smallest factorial language that contains $M$).
-Similarly, we let $X_\sigma$ denote the shift associated with $\sigma$.

 As a second class of shift spaces, we consider shifts of finite type (see e.g.~\cite{Lind}) and the more general topological Markov shifts (see e.g.~\cite{Sarig,BuzziSarig}).
 Let $G = (V,E)$ be a directed graph (with possible multiple edges), with vertex set $V$ and edge set $E$.
-Given an edge $e \in E$, we let $s(e)$ denote the \emph{source} of $e$, that is, its initial vertex, and $r(e)$ its \emph{range}, that is, its finial vertex.
+Given an edge $e \in E$, we let $s(e)$ denote the \emph{source} of $e$, that is, its initial vertex, and $r(e)$ its \emph{range}, that is, its final vertex.
 The set of infinite paths in $G$ is

 The space $\Sigma_G$ is naturally a subshift of $E^\NN$.
 The action of $T$ on the path $\gamma$ simply forgets the first edge $\gamma_0$ of the path.
 If $V$ and $E$ are finite, $\Sigma_G$ is a \emph{shift of finite type}, otherwise, it is a \emph{topological Markov shift}.
 In the former case, one can encode the graph $G$ through its adjacency matrix $M$ where $M_{i,j}$ is the number of arrows from $i$ to $j$.